bkesterJP/content-ops-starter-jp2/content/pages/index.md

         text: >
           Vorga was a promising cloud and hardware offering to help cannabis producers precisely measure THC and CDB levels.
-The company got caught in California's lack of enforcement of black and grey market cannabis and had to unfortunately shut down.
+The company got caught in the industry meltdown due to Cannabis market collapse and California's lack of control over the illegal production market.
         image:
           type: ImageBlock
           url: /images/vorga.png